QihangFan/AR-Street-Gallery/README.md

 # Street Gallery

-Cyber Graffiti is an AR application aiming at encouraging citizens to explore the mixed reality.
+Street Gallery is a real-place virtual gallery application for street artiest to store and exhibit their street art pieces permanently without damaging properties and for travelers interested in street art discovery and exploration.
+The application integrates mobile AR apps and QR codes to bring visitors into a dynamic virtual gallery anywhere and anytime.
 The application development involves the AR Foundation plugin, the ARKit XR plugin, VFX plugin in Unity.

 <img src="ReadmeMaterials/tap.gif" width="191" height="323"/> &nbsp; &nbsp; &nbsp;<img src="ReadmeMaterials/drug.gif" width="191" height="323"/> &nbsp; &nbsp; &nbsp;<img src="ReadmeMaterials/scale.gif" width="191" height="323"/> &nbsp; &nbsp; &nbsp;<img src="ReadmeMaterials/rotate.gif" width="191" height="323"/>

-The Cyber Graffiti in city scale can be checked out [here](https://github.com/QihangFan/Cyber-Graffiti).<br />
+Street Gallery in city scale can be checked out [here](https://github.com/QihangFan/Cyber-Graffiti).<br />
 More introductions about this project can be checked out [here](https://fqhang.cargo.site/CyberGraffiti).